Value Stream Identification

 Value Stream Identification Process

-The Value Stream Canvas plays a central role in the Information Gathering phase and is complemented by other supporting artifacts.
+The Value Stream Canvas plays a central role in the Identification and Analyzis phase and is complemented by other supporting artifacts.
 In particular, the Assembly Line Model serves as a valuable input to the canvas – it helps sharpen the value stream description and enrich it with information about flow, structure and involved people & teams.
 Guidance on how to use the Assembly Line for Value Stream Identification can be found in the Article: Using the Assembly Line Approach for Value Stream Identification.
+A third valuable deliverable is the Issues & Findings List.
+It is inevitable that during Value Stream Identification activities, current issues within the value stream will be uncovered and discussed.
+To capture these observations without derailing the identification process, they are documented in a structured Issues and Findings list.
+This approach ensures that valuable insights are not lost, and that the team remains focused, avoiding lengthy side discussions or premature problem-solving.
+The list is later refined and serves as a key input for developing future-state proposals that directly address the identified issues.

 Value Stream Identification should be complemented with „Organizing around Value“